athomasoriginal/com.betweentwoparens/src/pages/blog-posts/009-what-are-the-clojure-tools.md

 <aside class="blog-content__note">Note that <strong>NEITHER</strong> <code class="gatsby-code-text">clj</code> or <code class="gatsby-code-text">tools.deps.alpha</code> are "building" clojure artifacts.</aside>

-Aside from the above, the best thing you can do to learn more is listen to Alex Miller, the author of `tools.deps.alpha`, speak about it on [Clojure Weekly Podcast].
+There isn't too much else going on here and the library itself is small enough that you can read it in an afternoon.
+If you're interested in learning more I highly recommend listening to the [Clojure Weekly Podcast] featuring Alex Miller, the author of `tools.deps.alpha`, speak about the `Clojure CLI Tools`.

-Finally, as I mentioned `tools.deps.alpha` knows which dependencies to resolve because it reads in the `deps.edn` file.
+Continuing on, in order for `tools.deps.alpha` to know which dependencies you need you have to write them out.
+We do this, and more, in a file called `deps.edn`.

 ## deps.edn

 `deps.edn` allows you to specify project dependencies and configurations.

-This is just an `edn` file where [edn] is like Clojure's version of `json`.
+At it's heart, `deps.edn` is just an [edn] file.
+You can think of it like Clojure's version of `json`.

-<aside class="blog-content__note">If you're from the JavaScript community it can be helpful to think of this file as the equivalent of a <code class="gatsby-code-text">package.json</code> file</aside>
+<aside class="blog-content__note">If you're from the JavaScript community, it can be helpful to think of this file like a <code class="gatsby-code-text">package.json</code> file</aside>

 `deps.edn` is just a [map] which accepts specific keywords.
 Here is an example of _some_ of the common keywords: